umbertogriffo/rag-chatbot/README.md

 ## Bootstrap Environment

-To easily install the dependencies I created a make file.
+To easily install the dependencies we created a make file.

 ### How to use the make file